 Reliably 20 degrees cooler than Tucson, the alpine village of Summerhaven is appropriately named, and the local general store is worth a quick stop.
 If you have time, check out Butterfly Peak Natural Area, just east of Mount Lemmon.
 Mount Lemmon Ski Valley is the southernmost operational ski area in the continental U.S., though snowfall has been erratic in recent years and summer wildfires routinely threaten the area.

 The Rincon Mountains stretch southeast of the Santa Catalina Mountains.
 Mica Mountain, the most prominent point, reaches 8,664 feet above sea level – plenty high enough to escape the valley’s summer heat.

 Most of the range is protected by Saguaro National Park or Coronado National Forest.
 Hiking opportunities abound here – you’re limited only by your willingness to camp in the backcountry and your ability to carry your own water.
 Colossal Cave, a bit farther east, is worth a side trip.

-In My Experience: Tucson locals eagerly remind visitors that their hometown isn’t quite as hot as Phoenix.
-True, but that’s a distinction without much of a difference: When it’s -20 here in Minnesota’s Twin Cities, does it really matter that it’s -25 up in Fargo?
+Tucson locals eagerly remind visitors that their hometown isn’t quite as hot as Phoenix.
+True, but that’s a distinction without much of a difference: When it’s -20 in Minneapolis, does it really matter that it’s -25 up in Fargo?
 It’s still dangerously cold.

 If you’re planning an early summer visit to Tucson, you’re likely to encounter triple-digit heat and very low humidity.
 When I visited in early June, daytime highs ranged from 100 to 105.
 I strongly recommend scheduling outdoor physical activity in the early morning or evening, shortly after sunup or before sundown.
 (Mornings are cooler; I went for a run one day at about 6:30pm, when it was still in the 90s, and did not enjoy it.)